MarceauLEVASSEURCNRS/MADLI_FT_ICR_mgf/README.md

 # MADLI_FT_ICR_mgf
-This script converts MALDI-CID-FT-ICR data in .xy format into a .mgf and a .csv to create molecular networks using MetGem software.
+This script converts MALDI-CID-FT-ICR data (in .xy format) into a .mgf and a .csv to create molecular networks using MetGem software.
+It generates a peak-list with a smoothing step, baseline correction and intensity normalization.